Information about the course

 All modules are delivered utilising a range of online teaching, learning, and assessment strategies.
-These include online video lectures, discussion forums, webinars and tutorials, and peer learning in online communities and forums.
+These include online video lectures, discussion forums, webinars and tutorials, and peer learning in online communities.

-For each module, you’ll be assigned a tutor.
+For each module, you will be assigned a tutor.
 They’ll help you with your studies, mark your assignments, and give you an extra helping hand when you need it.
 Most of your contact with them will be through the online learning platform and the module forums.

 For information on when the course starts, or the upcoming intake dates, please access the course website.
 Typically, we have four intakes per year with most start dates three months apart.

-Be sure to enrol on your course before the cut-off date to secure your place.
+Be sure to enrol on the course as soon as possible to secure your place.

-You’ll study your qualification on a module-by-module basis.
-You will only ever typically be studying one module at a time, and you will be informed of the module sequence before the course starts.
+You will study your qualification on a module-by-module basis.
+You will only ever typically be studying one module at a time, and you will be informed of the module sequence when the course starts.

-About two weeks before your module is due to start, you’ll be given access to your module via the online learning platform.
+About one week before your module is due to start, you will be given access to your module via the online learning platform.

 Yes.
-Whether you need some time out due to work, family commitments, ill health, or anything else that’s going on in your life.
-You can request a study break (at the University this is referred to as a suspension in your studies) and there are forms to fill out to request a break in your studies.
+Whether you need some time out due to work, family commitments, ill health, or anything else that is going on in your life., you can request a study break (at the University this is referred to as a suspension in your studies) and there are forms to fill out to request a break in your studies.

-No, you won’t sit exams.
+No, you will not sit exams.
 Our assessment methods mirror organisational based activities.
 This gives you the experience to pursue a career in digital marketing and data analytics.
 These methods include written assessments (such as reports) and recorded video presentations.